 The Trump administration is on a victory tour, shouting they have been TOTALLY vindicated, although the Mueller Report has not been examined in public.
 Trump, himself has already determined to obliterate more of Obama's legacy.
 His policies are in major ways against the best interest of his voters.
-To me it seems likely his supporters are either at least tolerant of racist views and/or upset over progressive social freedoms.
+To me it seems likely his supporters are either at least tolerant of racist views and/or are upset over progressive social freedoms.
 If a lie is repeated enough it is believed.

 My understanding of collusion is vague.
-It has to be proved that there was a criminal coordinated effort to bring about a result.
+It has to be proved that there was a criminally coordinated effort to bring about a result.
 Of course all successful election campaigns involve coordinated efforts, but if we like the end results the efforts are acceptable.
 In the carefully worded summary it was concluded there was no collusion with the Russian government.
 Michael Cohen had already pointed out that Trump didn't feel the need to be direct in order give direction.
 The summary did concede that obstruction has neither been proved or disproved.
 Apologists state that since there was nothing to hide there couldn't be any obstruction which of course is nonsense.

 Like most people I am dependent on what is brought to my attention by media and reinforced by how other people react to it.
 None of the points I will raise are new, but they have not been denied.
 If they don't mount to the legal definition of collusion I would shift my focus to the charge of fraud.

 Well after the election we were told that Trump had been negotiating for a Trump Tower in Moscow, even though it had been strongly denied.
 He is entitled as a businessman who quite likely thought he wouldn't win the election to carry forward his business.
 One major problem is the lie about it.
 Nobody can be sure of what really happened, but it seems this effort might have been all the Russian government needed to get some concessions.
-Obviously Russian authorities were aware of of this multi million dollar transaction and could understand that perceptions of significant numbers of American voters would be negative.
+Obviously Russian authorities were aware of this multi million dollar transaction and could understand that perceptions of significant numbers of American voters would be negative.
 After the official denials of Trump all they needed to do was threaten to reveal the truth.
 Possibly they had other points to operate with.

 Paul Manafort as a campaign manager (with a history of supporting Russian interests specifically against Ukraine that wants stronger relations with the West) gave polling data to an associate of Putin.
 There was no point to the effort if this information was not going to be used.
 Apparently the Russians used several tactics and seemed to be aware of leveraging situations.
 Efforts were made to switch Democrat inclined voters to third party choices.
 That was by itself instrumental in shifting the Electoral College to Trump.
 Naturally they amplified Trump's rhetoric and likely targeted it.